SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_DOM_Backup_Manager.md

 - **Restore Button**: Allows the connector to restore the desired row.

 > [!NOTE]
-> The restorables that are shown in this table are _unique_.
-This is done in the background by comparing the _Last Modification_ parameter of every backup that is created.
-The benefit of this approach is that if the user sorts the table by the column _Last Modification_ you get a sort of version history of your DOM Backups and only see the unique backup moments that are meaningful to restore.
+> The restorables displayed in this table are _unique_, determined by comparing the Last Modification parameter of each created backup.
+This comparison process runs in the background.
+The advantage of this approach is that when the user sorts the table by the Last Modification column, it effectively creates a version history of DOM backups, showing only the distinct backup moments that are meaningful for restoration.
+It’s normal not to see all backups of the backup folder in this table, especially if multiple backups were taken without any changes made in between.

 > [!WARNING]
-> In the background, upon restoring a previous back-up, there is checked if the module already exists.
-If so, an automatic backup is taken.
-Afterwards it is deleted and the old backup is imported.
-While this is a safe approach, it can take time, depending on the computing power of your system and reading/writing speed from/to your indexing engine.
+> In the background, when restoring a previous backup, the system first checks if the module already exists.
+If it does, an automatic backup is created before the existing module is deleted and the old backup is imported.
+Although this approach ensures safety, it can be time-consuming depending on your system's computing power and the read/write speed of your indexing engine.

 ### Configuration Page